andikleen/perf-gcov/README.md

 ## Differences to autofdo

 - Much less mature.
-- Not a nightmare to build.
+- Not a nightmare to build (I hope)
 - Much simpler (but only focussed on the gcc job)
 - Much less memory use for large dumps.
 - Supports streaming mode to not save individual samples to disk.
 - Supports online mode for automatic background profiling
-- Some differences in output due to differences in dwarf parsing.
+- Some differences in output due to differences in dwarf processing

 ## Credits